lukearend/osrs-hiscores/README.md

 The virtual environment must be activated to work interactively with python.
 To do this, run `source env/bin/activate` from the top-level directory.
 You can then open a notebook server by running `make notebook` and going to `localhost:8888` in the browser.
 The notebooks in this repository were used to generate the final figures.

-Run `make scrape` to download and build the raw dataset by scraping official OSRS hiscores.
-Note: depends on the `expresso` [tool](https://github.com/sttz/expresso) for ExpressVPN.

 Dependencies
 ------------